cyrusimap/cyrus-imapd/docsrc/imap/download/upgrade.rst

 should make sure to do this for all mailboxes, due to bugs that were introduced and then fixed during 3.5 development.

+3.10 contains fixes to bugs in the Squat search backend.
+If you use the Squat search backend, your search indexes may benefit from a full (not incremental) reindex using :cyrusman:`squatter(8)`.

 9. Do you want any new features?
 --------------------------------

-3.8 comes with many lovely new features.
+3.10 comes with many lovely new features.
 Consider which ones you want to enable.
-Check the :ref:`3.8 release notes <imap-release-notes-3.8>` for the full list.
+Check the :ref:`3.10 release notes <imap-release-notes-3.10>` for the full list.

 10. Upgrade complete